xizho10/Ontology-Developer-Tutorial/auth_zh copy.md

 	This function must be called by the contract administrator.
 The ONT ID in the ontIDs array is assigned the `role` and finally returns true.
         In the current implementation, the level of the permission token is equal to 2 by default.

 ### d.
-Contract permission delegate
+Contract permission delegation
-- Delegate contract calling rights to others
+- Delegate contract calling permission to others
     ```json
     bool delegate(byte[] contractAddr, byte[] from, byte[] to, byte[] role, int period, int level, unsigned int keyNo);